 One of our earliest properties was gifted to us by the family of the artist and suffragette, Georgina Brackenbury.
 Previously, the building was used as a safe house for suffragettes fighting for the right to vote and is now home to some of our residents.

 The property earned the nickname, ‘Mouse Castle’, from being used to shelter hunger-striking suffragettes following their release from prison under the government’s notorious ‘Cat and Mouse’ Act.
-Georgina Brackenbury painted a famous painting of Emeline Pankhurst, a leader of the British suffragette movement, which still hangs in the National Gallery.
+Georgina Brackenbury painted a famous painting of Emmeline Pankhurst, a leader of the British suffragette movement, which still hangs in the National Gallery.

 Today, empowering women and challenging inequality is still at the core of everything we do.
 Housing for Women carries on in the footsteps of these early women’s rights campaigners, working with some of the most marginalised groups in the UK, including survivors of abuse, trafficked women and women leaving prison.